Your teacher is Miss Cressey

 Jewellery: We strongly recommend that children do not wear any jewellery to school.
 If your child has newly pierced ears please provide plasters or Micropore tape to cover their ears during PE sessions.

-PE: Our PE day is Tuesday.
-Please make sure your PE Kit is in school.
+PE: Our PE day is Tuesday and Thursday.
+Please make sure you come to school in your kit on these days.
 Also please remember to tie back long hair and remove earrings.
 Thank you.